zhangfand/paper2conf/README.md

 ## Setup

-Before running the script, you need to add a .env file and configure some values.
-Checkout `env.py` for the values to configure.
-Here are some tips:
+Before running the script, You need to have the following available:

-1. Specify the key of the Confluence space that you want to port docs into.
+1. `conf_space_key`: the key of the Confluence space that you want to port docs into.
 You can extract that from the url to the space.
 For example, `~108624815` is the key of my personal space, and the url is https://<url>/wiki/spaces/~108624815/.
 I used my personal space as a test ground.
-Once you're satisfied with the result, you can move the whole page tree into the space for your service / team.
+Once you're satisfied with the result, you can move the whole page tree into the space for your service/team.
-2. Specify the Confluence API key.
+2. `conf_api_token`: the Confluence API key.
 You can get it from
    link: https://id.atlassian.com/manage-profile/security/api-tokens
-3. Specify email of your Confluence account.
+3. `conf_email`: Specify email of your Confluence account.
 It should be the same as your work email.
-4. Specify a paper application key.
-You can get it by creating an app here: https://www.dropbox.com/developers/apps.
-Grant your app with following permissions: account_info.read, files.metadata.read, files.content.read and sharing.read.
-Generate an access token using the button in the "OAuth2" section under "Settings" panel.
+4. `dbx_token`: Dropbox API token.
+Visit https://dropbox.github.io/dropbox-api-v2-explorer/#files_list_folder and click "Get Token" and use the token filled in the `Access Token` field

 ## Run

 The Dropbox folder path to download from and the local directory path to export to Confluence is hardcoded in the script.
 Update the script before running it.

-1. Run script `run_cloud_doc_download_folder` to download the files.
+1. Run script `run_cloud_doc_download_folder` to download the files to a local folder specified.
+   - `python run_cloud_doc_download_folder.py --path <dropbox path> --out <local output path> --dbx_token <dbx_token from step 4>` to dry run.
+It will output files that will be downloaded
+   - `python run_cloud_doc_download_folder.py --path <dropbox path> --out <local output path> --dbx_token <dbx_token from step 4> --commit` to actually commit.

-2. Run script `run_export_to_conf` to export them to Confluence.
+2. Run script `run_export_to_conf` to export a local folder to Confluence.
+   - `python run_export_to_conf.py --path <local folder> --conf_api_token <conf_api_token from step 2> --conf_email <conf_email from step 3> --conf_space_key <conf_space_key from step 1>`

+For example: To migrate a folder under `/Tony Xu/Migration Test` to my personal space `~1234567`, run:
+1. `python run_cloud_doc_download_folder.py --path "/Tony Xu/Migration Test" --out "out/" --dbx_token sl.xxx`
+2. `python run_export_to_conf.py --path "out/Tony Xu/Migration Test" --conf_api_token XYZ --conf_email tonyx@dropbox.com --conf_space_key "~1234567"`

 A helper script `run_purge_space` is provided to delete all docs in a space.